MarcosDemetry/MarcosDemetry.github.io/aboutme.md

 Have you ever wondered exactly how many presentations _I_ have attended since starting my PhD?
 I sure have.
 And I've done something about it.

-Last updated 2023-12–09: Here are some plots for the seminars and brown bags that I have attended.
+Here are some plots for the seminars and brown bags that I have attended.

 In the figure below, can you spot when my exchange semester began?
 (Of course you can, it's a rhetorical question.)
 <img src = "/assets/img/blog-seminar-participation/Cumulative-number-of-seminars-and-brown-bags-by-Month-year.png" width ="100%"/>